StitiFatah/PortfolioBlog/posts/en/Technews_Project.md

 ```

 When a source is finally added to the database, its rss link will then be parsed the next time Celery kicks offs the registered tasks to do so and articles will be stored too.
 The article creation ste is handled by the [creating articles](https://github.com/StitiFatah/technews1/blob/master/main_app/functions.py).
-This function handles aall the needed logic to add articles to the database, it will first check if the availables sources need to be parsed by comparing the etag or last_modified fields available in the database to those in the rss file, if these one match that means no new articles have been published from this source since the last parsing, and the script can naturally skip it.
+This function handles all the needed logic to add articles to the database, it will first check if the availables sources need to be parsed by comparing the etag or last_modified fields available in the database to those in the rss file, if these one match that means no new articles have been published from this source since the last parsing, and the script can naturally skip it.
 It's good to note that some rss links neither provide etag or last_modified tags, in such cases an hash is generated via hashlib to perform the comparison.

 In the other hand if the caches don't match the script will then compare the title of each new article published by the source with the recent ones added (last day in this case) to the database to unsure similar articles haven't already been saved.
 This comparison is performed using Fuzzy string matching ( Levenshtein Distance) wuth the help of the [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy) library.